-The Company records AFUDC, which represents the debt and equity costs of financing the construction of new property, plant, and equipment.
+The Company records AFUDC, which represents the debt and equity costs of financing the construction of new property, plant and equipment.
 The equity component of AFUDC is reported in the accompanying statements of operations as non-cash income in other income (deductions), net.
 The debt component of AFUDC is reported as a non-cash offset to other interest, including affiliate interest, net.
 After construction is completed, the Company is permitted to recover these costs through their inclusion in rate base.
-The Company recorded AFUDC related to equity of \$12.8 million, \$1.8 million, and \$10.4 million, and AFUDC related to debt of \$6.0 million, \$9.2 million, and \$4.4 million, for the years ended March 31, 2025, 2024, and 2023, respectively.
-The average AFUDC rates for the years ended March 31, 2025, 2024, and 2023 were 7.3%, 5.7%, and 7.2%, respectively.
+The Company recorded AFUDC related to equity of \$236 thousand and \$153 thousand, and AFUDC related to debt of \$56 thousand and \$22 thousand, for the years ended March 31, 2025 and 2024, respectively.
+The average AFUDC rates for the years ended March 31, 2025 and 2024 were 6.6% for both years.